SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/03-moving-data.md

 ### Copying data using SFTP

 Use the ```sftp``` command and connect to the system.
 This takes the argument of the username followed by an @ symbol and then the hostname.
 Optionally you can specify what directory to start in by putting a ```:``` symbol after this and adding the directory name.
-The command below will start in ```/home/s.jane.doe/data```, if no directory is specified then sftp defaults to your home directory.
+The command below will start in ```/home/jane/data```, if no directory is specified then sftp defaults to your home directory.

 ~~~
-sftp s.jane.doe@sunbird.swansea.ac.uk:/home/jane.doe/data
+sftp jane@10.0.0.10:/home/jane/data
 ~~~
 {: .bash}

 ~~~
-s.jane.doe@sunbird.swansea.ac.uk's password:
+jane@10.0.0.10's password:
-Connected to sunbird.swansea.ac.uk.
+Connected to 10.0.0.10.
-Changing to: /home/s.jane.doe/data
+Changing to: /home/jane/data
 sftp> ls
 ~~~
 {: .output}